 Section 17.2 Overtime.
-All hours worked in excess of forty (40) in the work week shall be compensated at a rate of one and one-half (1-1/2) times the straight time hourly rate, plus any differential.
-The employee may elect to receive their entitlement as pay or as compensatory time (comp time) subject to paragraph "m" below.
+All hours worked in excess of forty (40) in the work week shall be compensated at a rate of one and one-half (1-1/2) times the hourly rate.
+The-employee may elect to receive their entitlement as pay or as compensatory time (comp time) to be placed into the employee's vacation leave bank.

-For purposes of this Section, the use of any paid leave when an employee is off duty relating to vacation, comp time, observed holidays (except on an employee's regularly scheduled day off), military duty, or jury duty will be counted as hours worked for overtime computation.
+For purposes of this Section, the use of any paid leave when an employee is off duty relating to vacation, observed holidays (except on an employee's regularly scheduled day off), military duty, or jury duty will be counted as hours worked for overtime computation.
 The use of any paid leave relating to sick leave will not be counted as hours worked for overtime purposes; the payment of an observed holiday, if it falls on an employee's regularly scheduled day off, shall not be counted as hours worked for overtime purposes.
 If an employee is on paid leave status and chooses to work or attend a meeting, they will not be paid for more than their normal scheduled work day.
 Paid leave will be adjusted to complement time spent working or in attendance at the meeting to equal their normal work day.